neilsarkar/challenge/README.md

-# Mobile Chat Code Challenge
+# Collaborative Whiteboard Code Challenge

-Create a chat application that allows people to send messages to each other.
+Create a shared whiteboard that allows people to collaborate with each other remotely in realtime.
 This is an open-ended challenge with endless solutions.

 ## Minimum requirements

-* you must be able to view messages.
-* you must be able to send a message.
+* you must be able to draw a line with a mouse drag or finger drag.
-* you must get realtime updates: if another client sends a message, you should see it without a refresh.
+* you must get realtime updates: if another person draws on the board, you should see what they're doing without a refresh.
 * you must be able to use it from a mobile device.

+## Technology

+Use whatever you want, we love to see node.js or Go on the server, and a native app is always a plus...either via Swift/Objective-C or Java or HTML and cordova.
+If you're using html, we recommend using Canvas or SVG.

 ## Creative Spin

 We're looking for developers who have a good product sense.
-Add something you think is missing from this chat experience.
+Add something you think is missing from this whiteboard experience.
 Bonus points for originality, but execution is paramount.
-Doing one of these well is much better than doing four of them poorly.

-Some examples:

-* photo support
-* typing notifications
-* likeable messages
-* native app through cordova
-* chrome/safari notifications
-* embedded media (e.g. a youtube link turns into a youtube embed)
-* multiple chat rooms
-* group conversation

 ## Submitting

-Once you're finished or bored, submit a PR with your solution.
-Include in this:
+Once you're happy with your solution, fork this repository, add your code, and submit a pull request with your solution.
+Answer these in your pull request:

-* how long it took
+* how long did you spend on this?
+* what did you add beyond the minimum requirements? why did you think the product needed it?
+* would you use your whiteboard with friends? why or why not?
-* what you would add if you had more time
+* what would you add if you had more time?
-* what you would clean up/refactor if you had more time
+* what would you clean up/refactor if you had more time?

 Have fun!